spacebeam/research/web/spacebeam.org/content/updates/howto-install.md

 ## Step 6 - Configuring WINE

 Many programs work under WINE with absolutely no configuration.
-Unfurtunately, this isn't the case.
+Unfurtunately, this isn't always the case.

 ### (default) hanlde things using your own session